mironsuarez/mironsuarez.github.io/projects/ovin-lovin.md

 ## What we built
 - **Landing story + quick metrics.** A warm hero with an image slider introduces the club, while the Quick Stats panel logs visits and shows live counts of recipes, users, and total page views using Prisma.

-- **Recipe browsing with smart search.** Students can filter community recipes by name, ingredient, tags, or dietary needs; cards display tags, average rating, and a favorite heart tied to the viewer's profile.
+- **Recipe browsing with smart search.** Students can filter community recipes by name, ingredient, tags, dietary needs, cards display tags, average rating, and a favorite heart tied to the viewer's profile.

-- **Rich recipe detail pages.** Each recipe shows owner, tags, ratings, and reviews; signed-in cooks can edit, delete, or favorite entries, and the page suggests where to buy ingredients based on vendor inventories.
+- **Rich recipe detail pages.** Each recipe shows owner, tags, ratings, and reviews.
+Signed-in cooks can edit, delete, or favorite entries, and the page suggests where to buy ingredients based on vendor inventories.

-- **Community contributions.** Authenticated users submit new dishes with validation, image uploads, tags, and dietary flags; success toasts and redirects keep the flow smooth.
+- **Community contributions.** Authenticated users submit new dishes with validation, image uploads, tags, and dietary flags.

 - **Personalized home and profile.** Signed-in members land on a tailored home page with curated tips and top-rated picks, and can manage their profile, dietary badges, contributed recipes, and favorites from a dedicated profile hub.